espadrine/succinct-cybernetics/misc/cryptography.md

 one at a time; you give it the next bit of message, you instantly get the next bit of ciphertext out.

-One-time pad TODO
+The *Vigenère cipher* survived hundreds of years of cryptanalysis, earning it the name of “chiffre indéchiffrable” (indecipherable).
+While Babbage broke it by noticing repeated sequences in the plaintext exhibited repeated sequences in the ciphertext, it inspired the creation of the only provably unbreakable cipher, the *one-time pad*.

+The **one-time pad** simply performs modular addition on each symbol (in the case of bits, this corresponds to a XOR with the secret key).
+It requires a perfectly random secret key of a size equal to the plaintext that is never reused.  *Claude Shannon* proved [information-theoretically](./information.md) that it is unbreakable (the only such cipher known to date), as for all plaintexts, there is a key that yields a given ciphertext.
+Practical risks in managing the key caused it to fall into disuse.

-Ron Rivest designed the *RC4* (Rivest Cipher 4) as a proprietary algorithm for the RSA Security company.
+Ron Rivest designed the **RC4** (Rivest Cipher 4) as a proprietary algorithm for the RSA Security company.
 Following an anonymous online description, it was reverse-engineered.
 To avoid trademark conflicts, many systems adopted it as *ARC4*, and a derived CSPRNG was called *arc4random*.
 It was a common cipher in